Q. Why do I need a permit?

 A. Most permits can be obtained within 2 business days.
 Some may take longer for various reasons.

 Q. What is an inspection card ?

 A. An inspection card is issued at the time a permit is issued.
-The card details the inspections required and by which divisions and/or departments.
+The card details the inspections required and by what trade or trades.
 The card is signed by each inspector conducting an inspection.
-Once completely signed, it becomes an official record.
+Once signed off for what is referred to as a "Final" it becomes an official record.